 When I started at Sapper two years ago, we were 5 people sharing a few offices.
 Fast-forward to today, we have scaled to 40+ people and are slowly conquering an entire floor of our building.

 While our workforce has grown, we’ve been required to find technical solutions that can grow with it...which isn’t always (read: ever) easy.
 The software that works at 5 people breaks at 10, and completely catches on fire at 20.
 It’s also been surprisingly hard to identify a PM software that will work with the nuances of a non-technical services business.
 Many of them seem to cater specifically to development.

 Needless to say, we’ve dated a lot of project management systems.
-See 4 options below we’ve used at different stages of growing our company.
+See 4 options below we’ve used at different stages of growing our lead generation company.

 You always remember your first love.

 Asana is an excellent solution for teams large and small.
 From a feature standpoint, Asana is like the “Apple” of project management – They want to save you from yourself.
 Each feature seems to be carefully curated for the project management novice (you need a separate software to generate GANTT charts) and can be used by anyone.
 If you’re focused on task management (assigning across the org, creating recurring tasks), then Asana is it.

 To check out their new features, I logged into our old Asana instance.
 I may have had a few outstanding action items...

 1. USE IF: You’re team appreciates a granular project management system with killer UI.

 2. DON’T USE IF: You have 1,479 client projects, as it will get messy.